aeschright/gotraining/topics/slices/README.md

 ## Slices - Arrays, Slices and Maps

 Slices are an incredibly important data structure in Go.
 They form the basis for how we manage and manipulate data in a flexible, performant and dynamic way.
-It is incredibly important for all Go programmers to learn how to uses slices.
+It is incredibly important for all Go programmers to learn how to use slices.

 ## Notes

 * Slices are like dynamic arrays with special and built-in functionality.
-* There is a difference between a slices length and capacity and they each service a purpose.
+* There is a difference between a slice's length and capacity, and they each service a purpose.
 * Slices allow for multiple "views" of the same underlying array.
-* Slices can grow through the use of the built-in function append.
+* Slices can grow through the use of the built-in function `append`.

 ## Links